devsingh-04/Prodigy_DataScience_Task2/README.md

 and whether they survived the disaster.
 The dataset can be found on Kaggle's Titanic competition page.

-Features
+FEATURES

+DATA CLEANING:
-Data Cleaning: Handling missing values, dropping irrelevant columns, and ensuring the data is in the correct format.
+Handling missing values, dropping irrelevant columns, and ensuring the data is in the correct format.

+EXPLORATORY DATA ANALYSIS:
-Exploratory Data Analysis (EDA): Generating summary statistics, visualizing distributions, and exploring relationships between variables.
+Generating summary statistics, visualizing distributions, and exploring relationships between variables.

+VISUALISATION:
-Visualization: Using Matplotlib and Seaborn to create informative plots that reveal insights into the data.
+Using Matplotlib and Seaborn to create informative plots that reveal insights into the data.

 Data Cleaning Steps